-Intelligent Aerospace Radar Team (IART) is a research team at University of Oklahoma for fundamental research on airborne radar technologies and scientific missions.
-The covered areas include small, intelligent airborne radars for weather sensing, aviation hazard surveillance sensors, aviation support systems, weather sensor networks, algorithms for hazard detection and simulations.
+Intelligent Aerospace Radio Team (IART) is a research team at University of Oklahoma for fundamental research on aviation and navigation technologies and scientific missions.
+The covered areas include airborne sensors for weather sensing, aviation hazard surveillance sensors, aviation support systems, weather sensor networks in ocean and airspace, algorithms for hazard detection and simulations.
 Unique technologies are particularly useful for unmanned sensing platforms.

 (Millimeter Airborne Radar for Learning and Education) is a Ka band weather and cloud radar being developed for testing on NASA’s scientific aircraft platforms.
 It is the first of the kind airborne radar system in OU’s history.

 REM (Real-Time Embedded Processor for Multi-mission) is a highly flexible and reconfigurable heterogeneous HPC concept supporting different radar and antenna missions.
 It is an also advanced radar backend using RapidIO protocols.

 (Micro Unmanned Robot Observation Network) is a network of intelligent, autonomous, and reliable unmanned surface vehicles (USVs) for atmosphere observations over ocean being developed, and supported by Weathernews.
 Currently being deployed to multiple ocean sites.